Session 6

 Estimated vs. Actual Emissions

-• Scope 1 & 2: mandatory.
+• Scopes 1 & 2: mandatory.
 Scope 3: not mandatory and no rules on scope 3 limits.

 • Few Greenwashing techniques:

-• Limit emissions sources to scope 1 & 2, outsource carbon intense activities to other companies.
+• Limit emission sources to scopes 1 & 2, outsource carbon intense activities to other companies.

 No items found.